google-research/google-research/performer/fast_self_attention/README.md

 # Performer's Fast Self Attention Module.

-See ["Masked Language Modeling for Proteins via Linearly Scalable Long-Context Transformers"](https://arxiv.org/abs/2006.03555) for the paper associated with this library.
+See ["Rethinking Attention with Performers"](https://arxiv.org/abs/2009.14794) for the paper associated with this library.

 There are two main attention variants: